microsoft/IoT-For-Beginners/README.md

 ## Offline access

 You can run this documentation offline by using [Docsify](https://docsify.js.org/#/).
 Fork this repo, [install Docsify](https://docsify.js.org/#/quickstart) on your local machine, and then in the root folder of this repo, type `docsify serve`.
 The website will be served on port 3000 on your localhost: `localhost:3000`.

+## Quiz

+Thanks to the community for hosting the interactive quiz which tests your knowledge on each of the chapters.
+You test your knowledge [here](https://ff-quizzes.netlify.app/en/)

 ### PDF